BMR Calculator — Mifflin-St Jeor Equation

 How it works

-Basal Metabolic Rate is the number of calories your body burns at rest to maintain essential functions like breathing, circulation, and cell repair.
-The Mifflin-St Jeor equation, developed in 1990, is the most accurate formula for calculating BMR in healthy adults.
-It accounts for age, weight, height, and sex to estimate daily calorie requirements.
+Basal Metabolic Rate is the number of calories your body burns at complete rest — lying still, not digesting food.
+It represents roughly 60–75% of total daily energy expenditure for most people.
+The Mifflin-St Jeor equation, developed in 1990, is the clinical gold standard for estimating BMR in healthy adults.

 // Male